Planar subspaces are intrinsically CAT(0): Extrinsic Angles

 and therefore we obtain $\angle_p (q',r') \le A'_p (q',r') = 0$ as $\epsilon$ tends to zero.
 This concludes the proof of the lemma. \end{proof}

 \begin{theorem} In a simple geodesic triangle $T$ with vertices $p$, $q$, and $r$,

-\end{theorem} \begin{proof} By Proposition \ref{convexity}, the rays $R_{1,t}$ from $p$ through $\sigma(t)$ limit monotonically to a ray $R_1$ as $t$ tends to zero.
+That is, the extrinsic angle and the Alexandrov angle are equal. \end{theorem} \begin{proof} By Proposition \ref{convexity}, the rays $R_{1,t}$ from $p$ through $\sigma(t)$ limit monotonically to a ray $R_1$ as $t$ tends to zero.
 Similarly, the rays $R_{2,t}$ from $p$ through $\tau(t)$ limit monotonically to a ray $R_2$ as $t$ tends to zero.